James4Ever0/ies_modeling_framework/README.md

+# IES modeling

+## dependencies preparation

+python 3.7

+install cplex and docplex from

-current state:
+## current state

 rudimentary IES modeling, or framework only IES modeling

-execute these commands for demo:
+## execute these commands for demo

 ```bash
 python cpExample.py # a huge demo